grame-cncm/faustwebsite/_posts/2017-12-12-benchmark-tools.markdown

 - [http://faust.grame.fr/bench/zitaRev.html](http://faust.grame.fr/bench/zitaRev.html)

-### Looking at the Denormal issue ###
+### Testing the denormal issue ###

 A specific problem occurs when audio computation produces denormal float values, which is quite common with recursive filters, and can be extremely costly to compute on some processors like the Intel family for instance.
 Loog at the [following page](http://faust.grame.fr/news/2017/09/15/backend-benchmarks.html) for more explanations.
-Even with the software FTZ mode, we still see huge DSP CPU issue in some cases like this djmbe physical model based on simple biquad filters:
+Even with the software FTZ mode, we still see huge DSP CPU issue in some cases like this djembe physical model based on simple biquad filters:

 - [http://faust.grame.fr/modules/djembe.html](http://faust.grame.fr/modules/djembe.html)